Apple has streamlined its portable Mac offerings into two distinct laptops: the MacBook Air and the MacBook Pro.

 - FaceTime HD camera and microphone: For FaceTime, Skype, and similar video calls.

-- Headphone (stereo) port: Unlike the iPhone, every MacBook still comes with a 3.5mm stereo port.
+- Headphone (stereo) port: Unlike the iPhone, every MacBook still comes with a 3.5mm headphone port.

-All models feature some form of optional upgradeability when ordering online.
+All models feature some form of optional upgradeability when building your Mac on Apple’s website.
 The processor, RAM, SSD capacity, and graphics chip may be configurable, depending on the model.
 You can also apply AppleCare, the company’s aftermarket support package, to all models within 60 days of purchase.

 Now, let’s take a look at each model individually and see how the differences stack up.